gablemathias/caesar_cipher/README.md

 # Caesar Cipher

-In criptography, Caesar Cipher's one of the simplest ciphers known.
+In cryptography, Caesar Cipher's one of the simplest ciphers known.
 The goal is to change each letter of the given string to another letter based on a given number of positions down or up the alphabet.

-The goal of this project is to implement the criptography method.
+The goal of this project is to implement the cryptography method.

 ## Approach